Keyronex/Keyronex/README.md

 [Mintia]: https://github.com/limnarch/mintia

-[^1]: The AArch64 port has only had limited testing, and userland code execution is unreliable with frequent exceptions.
+[^1]: The AArch64 port has only had limited testing, and userland code execution only works with a workaround for unknown-ESR exceptions.

 ### Architecture